20 Fastest Dog Breeds in The WorldLast updated: by Jessi Larson

 Dogs are A LOT of work.
 Don’t let anyone tell you otherwise.
 But some dogs require much more effort than others.

-Before committing to one of these fastest dog breeds, make sure you understand the breed’s instincts and how much mental and physical stimulation they’ll require.
+Before committing to one of these fastest dog breeds, understand the breed’s instincts and how much mental and physical stimulation they’ll require.

 7. What is the Dog’s Temperament?

 The fastest dog breeds can vary greatly.
-Some have easy-going, affable personalities while others are more aloof.
+Some have easy-going, pleasant personalities, while others are more aloof.
 Ultimately, it all depends on what you’re looking for.

 8. How Much Does the Breed Cost?